Rhodessa Jones photo

 Rhodessa Jones

+Is a dancer, theater performer, teacher, and co-artistic director of the San Francisco performance company Cultural Odyssey (with Idris Ackamoor).
 In 1989, on the basis of material developed while conducting classes at the San Francisco County Jail, Rhodessa Jones created “Big Butt Girls, Hard Headed Women,” a performance piece based on the lives of the incarcerated women she encountered.

 During the work's creation, Jones and jail officials were made aware of issues that were specific to female inmates, such as guilt, depression, and self-loathing, which arose in response to feelings of failure in the face of community.
 These issues directly contribute to recidivism among female offenders.
 Based on this observation, Jones founded THE MEDEA PROJECT: THEATER FOR INCARCERATED WOMEN to explore whether an arts-based approach could help reduce the numbers of women returning to jail.